IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 The SoundBytes Custom is powered from 5V to 24V DC, applied through connector J1 (positive to VIN, negative to GND).
-Alternatively, the mini USB jack can be used to power the Squealer, either from a USB charging block or a laptop/PC.
+Alternatively, the mini USB jack can be used to power the SoundBytes Custom, either from a USB charging block or a laptop/PC.

 ![](img/snd-player-power.jpg)